A New 2336-Piece LEGO Kit Of The Land Rover Defender 90 Is Out

 As part of the launch, the LEGO Group and Land Rover carried out a special campaign featuring adventurers Raha Moharrak and Aldo Kane.

 In the campaign, Moharrak and Kane are seen racing to the top of the 316-metre-tall Rotmell Hill in the Scottish Highlands, each in a real Land Rover Classic Defender 90.
-Once at the top, they must complete the challenge by constructing the LEGO version of the car.
+Once at the top, they have to complete the challenge by constructing the LEGO version of the car.

 View this post on Instagram